 I’m writing this piece for the benefit of all self-published authors, or those choosing a publishing company, as I’m becoming increasingly aware that, sadly, advice about making proofreading (and editing) choices is very much needed.

-Firstly, if you’re not sure about the difference between editing, copy editing and proofreading, you might like to read this short piece: Editing, Copy Editing, Proofreading
+Firstly, if you’re not sure about the difference between editing, copy editing and proofreading, you might like to read this short piece: What do proofreaders and editors do?

 Now, let’s help you in your search!

-Who is the best person to proofead my work?
+Who is the best person to proofread my work?

 Okay – you’ve finished your novel/novella/short stories, and would like to publish on Amazon for Kindle, or another website.
 You’re fairly confident your work is as good as you can make it, but you’d like an impartial, qualified third party to check it for those little errors that you know you may have missed, especially as you’ve read over your work many times and still keep noticing mistakes.
 You don’t want any reviewers saying things like, ‘a good book spoilt by typos and punctuation errors’.
 So you look around for a proofreader.
 You Google, you compare prices, you ask around on Twitter.

-Unless money is no object, which is for most people not the case, you have a limited budget to spend on the production of your book, and certainly don’t want to waste your money.
+Unless money is no object, which is certainly not the case for most people, you have a limited budget to spend on the production of your book, and certainly don’t want to waste your money.
 There are many great proofreaders and editors out there – I know quite a few.
 There are also, unfortunately, two kinds of bad proofreaders: the Cowboys and the Inept.
 Beware of them!

 These people will take your money and do little if anything for you.
 At worst, they just run your work through spellcheck.
 I would call them thieves, because they take your money under false pretences.
 I’ve seen some horrifying results of dealing with Cowboys, first hand, from the experience of authors I’ve met online, or worked with.
 These are just a few: